 In the summer of 1993, the Canadian Association of Astrological Education (CAAE) was born.
 Members of the founding group also included Murray Souva who acted as CFO of the new organization and Janet Markham, secretary.
-The organization got off to a roaring start – during the first two years that examinations were held there were regularly 40 to 50 students writing each of the Basic and Intermediate exams, with a good representation taking the Advanced level course.
+The organization got off to a roaring start – during the first two years that examinations were held there were regularly 40 to 50 students writing each of the Basic and Intermediate exams, with very many continuing on to the Advanced level courses.

-In 2004, Janet Markham took over as President.
-While Joan continued to focus on the educational work, Janet tried to develop the profile of the growing CAAE.
-A website was introduced as well as gaining awareness in the community through participation in events such as The Women’s Life Fest conference.
-At the same time, the CAAE worked with other community organizations such as the Living Institute to bring into Canada some international astrology speakers such as Richard Tarnas (US) and Sue Tompkins (UK).
+In 2004, Janet Markham was elected President.
+While Joan Gibbins continued to focus on educational work, Janet managed and developed the profile of a growing CAAE.
+A website was introduced as well as increased public relations through participation in events such as The Women’s Life Fest conference.
+As we grew, the CAAE continued to interact with other community organizations such as the Living Institute to bring into Canada international astrology speakers such as Richard Tarnas (US) and Sue Tompkins (UK).